MateuszMielniczuk/arch-linux-snapshots/README.md

 ### Creating subvolumes <a name="creating-subvolumes"></a>

-The only way to add new subvolumes is to go into recovery mode and repeat the following steps as root.
-It is necessary to remount partinion to the `/mnt` like below.
+> :warning: - The only way to add new subvolumes later after this installation is to go into recovery mode and repeat the following steps as root.
+It is necessary to remount partition to the `/mnt` like below.
 Another option is to use the live ISO.

 Mount the Linux partition: